pthakar-cmu/Movie-Recommendation-System/README.md

 # movie-prediction-group-project-avengers

+## 'CI' folder contains everything needed for continuous integration in Milestone2.

+## 'Milestones' folder accumulates all files starting from Milestion1.

-### See detailed information in milestone1/readme.md
+### See more information in milestone1/readme.md